yspark-dblab/gcare/README.md

     \<label\> is the query vertex label, and \<dvid\> is the data vertex id of a data vertex bound to this query vertex.
     The default value of \<label\> and \<dvid\> is -1.
+    The meaning of the default value is as follows.
+    A query vertex with \<label\>=-1 can be matched with any data vertices regardless of their data vertex labels.
+    A query vertex with \<dvid\>=-1 can be matched with any data vertices regardless of their data vertex ids.

     * Next M lines represent M query edges.
     Each line should be e \<id1\> \<id2\> \<label\>, representing a directed,